Some of the human resources functions include recruitment, training and development and company brand. Find out the rest and how to master them.

 Often overlooked is the role the Human Resources plays in creating and maintaining the company brand and culture.
 Just as on-the-job training prepares employees to complete tasks, introducing new employees to “how you do things here” is important to make sure they feel included and are aware of how to communicate and interact with others.
 This is also related to the brand or the “who we are” of a company.
 Promoting and reminding everyone of the vision and mission of the organization ensure we are living up to those principles in everything we do.

 If you think of a workplace in terms of Maslow’s Hierarchy of needs, we first must make sure that everyone has their basic needs cover: comfortable working space, reasonable temperature and access to food/water, and feeling safe.
-In addition to supporting a comfortable work environment, HR should also have an open-door policy to hearing feedback and managing workplace misconduct that can lead to hostile work environments.
+In addition to supporting a comfortable working conditions, HR should also have an open-door policy to hearing feedback and managing workplace misconduct that can lead to hostile work environments.
 Of course, physical safety is also of importance and HR may be involved in ensuring accessibility for employees in up to par.
-Many employers now offer no-cost healthy snacks for employees to incentivise healthy habits and increase productivity.
+Many employers now offer no-cost healthy snacks for employees to incentivise healthy habits increase productivity and support employee welfare.

 Even the greatest companies to work for have turnover, but the best ones monitor and predict it both to intervene and keep talent but also to make sure vital roles are always filled.
 As a key player in choosing employees for advancement and management positions, Human Resources should take into account not just performance (being good at your job), but also reputation, feedback and leadership skills.
 This ongoing process links to recruitment as well, as the team should plan and be aware of current and future staff demand.